Incident intelligence

 How it works

-From endpoint behavior to investigated incident.
+From device signal to support-ready incident.

-Learn normal
+Learn what normal looks like

 Route the response